thegooddocsproject/templates/api-overview/about-overview.md

 ### Postrequisites

 * What comes next?
-Do you want to direct users to the quickstart, to try it out?
+Do you want to direct users to the quickstart to try it out?
 * How does one get started using the API?

 ## More Information

 ### Overview Examples

 * **Chrome Native Client**.
-This overview explains and engine that allows C++ to run in the browser, including why it is a good solution for engineers who want to rework a desktop app and make it usable as a web app. https://developer.chrome.com/native-client/overview
+This overview explains an engine that allows C++ to run in the browser, including why it is a good solution for engineers who want to rework a desktop app and make it usable as a web app. https://developer.chrome.com/native-client/overview

 * **The Jira Platform**.
-This overview does a good job of explaining multiple products and the associated use cases, uses, third-party integrations, hosting options, and licensing. https://www.atlassian.com/software/jira/guides/getting-started/overview#about-the-jira-platform
+This overview does a good job of explaining multiple products and the associated use cases, uses, third-party integrations, hosting options and licensing. https://www.atlassian.com/software/jira/guides/getting-started/overview#about-the-jira-platform